Marwa M. Hassoun*

 Marwa’s recent matters include:

-- Counseling clients with reviews by the Committee on Foreign Investment in the United States (CFIUS) and pre-closing and post-closing acquisition export compliance due diligence.
+- Counseling clients under review by the Committee on Foreign Investment in the United States (CFIUS).

 Prior to joining Arent Fox, Marwa was an international trade associate in the Los Angeles and Washington, DC offices of two prominent international law firms.
 She also served as a law clerk to the US Attorney’s Office, Eastern District of California while attending law school.